 Screenwriters, directors, producers, editors, cinematographers, actors, film critics and sound designers from Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.

-Talents Buenos Aires is an initiative of Universidad del Cine in cooperation with Berlinale Talents, BAFICI, the Buenos Aires Film Lab (BAL) and the Goethe-Institut Buenos Aires.
+Talents Buenos Aires is an initiative of Universidad del Cine in cooperation with Berlinale Talents, BAFICI, the Buenos Aires Film Lab (BAL), the Goethe-Institut Buenos Aires and Mecenazgo Ciudad de Buenos Aires.

-Taking place during the Durban International Film Festival, Talents Durban brings together 40 emerging African filmmakers and provides them with a unique opportunity to meet with international industry experts and mentors.
-In an intensive series of masterclasses, workshops and networking events, the continent’s emerging film professionals are encouraged to advance their careers and forge relationships with their global counterparts.
+Embedded in the Durban International Film Festival, Talents Durban brings together emerging African filmmakers and provides them with a unique opportunity to meet with international industry experts and mentors.
+In an intensive series of masterclasses, workshops and networking events, the continent’s up-and-coming filmmaking talents are encouraged to advance their careers and forge relationships with their global counterparts.

 Who can apply?

-Screenwriters and directors with fiction or documentary projects, as well as film critics, from the following countries: Algeria, Angola, Benin, Botswana, Burkina Faso, Cameroon, Central African Republic, Congo-Brazzaville, Democratic Republic of Congo, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea-Bissau, Guinea-Conakry, Ivory Coast, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of Chad, Rwanda, Senegal, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda and Zimbabwe.
+Screenwriters and directors with fiction or documentary projects, as well as film critics, from the following countries: Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cabo Verde, Central African Republic, Cote d’Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea-Bissau, Guinea-Conakry, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of Chad, Republic of Congo, Rwanda, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Zambia and Zimbabwe.

-Talents Durban is an initiative of the Durban International Film Festival in cooperation with Berlinale Talents, and is supported by the KwaZulu-Natal Department of Economic Development and Tourism, the German Embassy in South Africa and the Goethe-Institut South Africa and other partners.
+Talents Durban is an initiative of the Durban International Film Festival in cooperation with Berlinale Talents, and is supported by the KwaZulu-Natal Department of Economic Development and Tourism, the German Embassy in South Africa, the Goethe-Institut South Africa and other partners.

-Taking place during the Festival Internacional de Cine en Guadalajara, the initiative welcomes 70 emerging film creatives from Mexico, Central America and the Caribbean for an extensive programme of master classes and workshops for different fields of filmmaking, as well as special programmes for film critics (Talent Press) and sound designers.
-At the Talent Project Market selected Talents present their films to an international group of producers and financiers attending the Ibero-American Coproduction Meeting.
+Taking place during the Guadalajara International Film Festival, the initiative welcomes 50 emerging filmmakers from Mexico, Central America and the Caribbean to an extensive programme of master classes, studios for various disciplines (acting, camera, directing, editing, script, sound design), and special labs for film critics (Talent Press) and producers (Talent Co-Production Meeting), where selected Talents present their films to producers and financiers at the Ibero-American Co-Production Meeting.

 Who can apply?

-Talents Guadalajara is an initiative of the Universidad de Guadalajara and the Guadalajara International Film Festival in cooperation with Berlinale Talents, Ibermedia, Goethe-Institut Mexiko and FIPRESCI.
+Talents Guadalajara is an initiative of the Universidad de Guadalajara and the Guadalajara International Film Festival in cooperation with Berlinale Talents, Goethe-Institut Mexico and FIPRESCI.

 Application: March 9 - May 9, 2017 Event period: August 12-17, 2017 Learn more

-Taking place during the Sarajevo Film Festival, Talents Sarajevo aims to connect 60 emerging film professionals from Southeast Europe and Southern Caucasus among each other and with a variety of internationally acclaimed experts from the regional and international film industry.
-The six-day event consists of workshops, discussions, screenings and specialized programmes for different fields of work (Script Station, Talent Actors Stage, Pack & Pitch, Camera Studio).
+Set during the Sarajevo Film Festival, Talents Sarajevo aims to connect 60 emerging film professionals from Southeastern Europe and the Southern Caucasus amongst each other and with acclaimed regional and international film industry experts.
+The six-day event consists of workshops, discussions, screenings, and specialised programmes for specific disciplines (Script Station, Talent Actors Stage, Pack & Pitch, and Camera Studio).

 Focus „In and Out of Light“